The Ideological Odyssey of John T. Flynn

 Sixteen years later Flynn had a different outlook.
 In 1948 he published an article in the American Mercury entitled “What Liberalism Means to Me,” in which all of his earlier concerns about unfettered capitalism seemed to have vanished.
 Liberalism, he claimed, once had as its primary purpose the reduction of the power of the state, but in present times, he lamented, the word had been “captured by certain aggressor philosophers, carried off as so much loot and offered for acceptance to a wholly different clientele.”
 He praised capitalism for producing “beyond a doubt the greatest freedom in the world and the greatest abundance.”
 The “planned economy,” he concluded, apparently forgetting that he had embraced economic planning in the 1930s, “has produced before our eyes the most appalling consequences.”

-“militarism” was “difficult to defend in the absence of any discussion whatever
+“difficult to defend in the absence of any discussion whatever of the objective

 Notwithstanding his views on foreign policy, Flynn had clearly made a